 However, a pre-existing injury should not keep the person from recovering compensation for a new accident that occurs.
 Think about how ridiculous that actually sounds.
 If any person who has been injured in the past were unable to recover compensation, almost nobody would be able to recover compensation for any new incident.

 Even if a new accident aggravates a pre-existing injury, this will still be a compensable injury if it was caused by the careless or negligent actions of another party.
 The key in these situations will be to have a skilled personal injury lawyer in New Mexico to help handle the claim.
-A personal injury attorney can get involved and handle all negotiations with the insurance carrier.
+An Albuquerque injury attorney can get involved and handle all negotiations with the insurance carrier.
 If necessary, an attorney will be ready to take a case all the way to trial to show that the injury victims should be able to recover compensation for their losses.

 - What Are the Benefits of Hiring a Personal Injury Lawyer?